YoSTEALTH/Liburing/README.rst

 Liburing
 ========

-This is a python wrapper around liburing library, which is a helper to setup and tear-down io_uring instances.
+This is a Python + CFFI wrapper around Liburing C library, which is a helper to setup and tear-down io_uring instances.

 Read how to use `Liburing`_ (pdf)